 iii) Where to test your Squarespace Site

-Note: We focus on Squarespace examples in this article.
+Note: We focus on Squarespace in China examples in this article.
 However, the contents of this article can be widely applied to variety of other CMS providers, Website builders, or even custom sites.
 Popular platforms where these points apply, save a few specifics, include Shopify, Magento and Wordpress among others.

 A site doesn't 'work' in our definition when a user can't load the page in a reasonable time (3-5s) and are unable to interact with it as it was intended.

 Take this Squarespace website fightingeel.com, for example.
 Like most foreign websites in China, it will...